matrix-org/matrix-spec/content/appendices.md

    the tokens returned by `next_batch` and `prev_batch` should contain enough information for subsequent calls to the API to know which page of results they should return.

+## Best Current Practice for Mobile Clients

+In order to save bandwidth and battery mobile clients should:

+- Use [push notifications][/client-server-api##push-notifications] to get notified about new events
+- Disable continuous `/sync` calls
+- Fetch the events indicted in the push notifications via the ``GET /rooms/{roomId}/event/{eventId}`` API call
+- In case the event is encrypted and the necessary keys aren't present, invoke `/sync` to get the needed encryption keys